MA (Oxon), BD (London), UKCP Registered

 I know from my own experience how helpful it is to find support from a gay-affirmative counsellor with some understanding of the issues and how daunting the prospect of taking the first steps can be.

-I have worked extensively with lgbt clients, including five years as HIV/Gay Men's Sexual Health Counsellor at PACE and I am a Member of the Directory of Pink Therapy.
+I have worked extensively with gender, sex and relationship diversity Issues, including five years as HIV/Gay Men's Sexual Health Counsellor at PACE and I am a Member of the Directory of Pink Therapy.

 Training, qualifications & experience